-In 2008, the Russian company Rosoboroexport had suddenly hiked the price of 80 Mi-17-IV transport helicopters from $650 million to $ 1 billion after the deal had been finalised.
+In 2008, the Russian company Rosoboroexport had suddenly hiked the price of 80 Mi-17-IV transport helicopters from $650 million to $ 1 billion after the deal had been finalized.

-The MMRCA tender in which the Indian Airforce is looking to replace its ageing fleet would include the procurement of 126 multi-role combat aircraft valued at $10.4 billion.
+The MMRCA tender in which the Indian Air Force is looking to replace its aging fleet would include the procurement of 126 multi-role combat aircraft valued at $10.4 billion.

-So the conclusion is that India has been over-dependent on foreign countries for its Airforce inventory instead of being self-reliant and most of its Aircrafts or Aircraft inventory either have structural defects or are ageing which is a major concern.
+So the conclusion is that India has been over-dependent on foreign countries for its Air Force inventory instead of being self-reliant and most of its Aircraft or Aircraft inventory either have structural defects or are aging which is a major concern.